bclinkinbeard/bclinkinbeard.github.com/posts/introducing_atomify.md

 }
 ```

-### What about assets?

-Ah yes, the final piece of the puzzle.
-Pretty much every app is going to have images, fonts, etc. that are referenced from both their markup and their styles.
-Bundling those with your module can be cumbersome (if not impossible) due to things like name collisions, path translation and the like. **With Atomify it's dead simple.** Thanks to [rework-assets](https://www.npmjs.org/package/rework-assets) and [resrcify](https://www.npmjs.org/package/resrcify) (which was blatantly adapted from rework-assets code), asset paths are automatically detected in `url()` statements in CSS and in `img`, `audio`, and `video` tags in markup.
-Once detected, the asset is copied to a destination of your choosing and renamed using a hash based on its contents.
+Similar to how it works in atomify-js, atomify-css will detect asset paths in `url()` statements in your stylesheets.
+Each asset is copied to a destination of your choosing and renamed using a hash based on its contents.
 The original paths are then updated to point to the hashed versions.
 Done and done.
+Sound familiar?

-## atomify CLI
+### atomify CLI

-atomify comes with a CLI that supports nearly everything the direct API does since the (optional) callback is the only aspect of configuration that is not simply defined as an object hash.
+atomify comes with a CLI to enable easy integration into existing build processes and declarative configuration from within your package.json file.
+The CLI supports nearly everything the direct API does since the (optional) callback is the only aspect of configuration that is not defined as an object hash.
 Using [subarg](https://www.npmjs.org/package/subarg) syntax, you can make extensive use of the CLI either directly or as part of a larger build process.
-Some examples can be found in the [readme](https://github.com/techwraith/atomify#cli).
+Some examples can be found in the [readme](https://github.com/atomify/atomify#cli).

-### package.json config

-The CLI will also look for an atomify field in your package.json.
-If found, it will use those `js` and `css` options if they are not passed in from the command line.

-## Development server
+### Development server

-To enable quick and easy iteration, atomify also provides a basic http server for use during development.
-You can access it from code with the syntax `require('atomify').server` or configure it from the CLI with the `--server` flag.
-When the server sees a request for one of your entry files (or a configured alias) it will bundle your code on the fly and return the result.
-You can see all the options [here](https://github.com/Techwraith/atomify#development-server), but all the basics you'd expect like `port`, `path`, and `url` are supported.
-The server is built on top of [st](https://www.npmjs.org/package/st), so you can also pass an `st` option that will be passed directly to it if you need to configure st itself.
+atomify also provides a basic http server that offers live bundling similar to [beefy](https://www.npmjs.org/package/beefy), but with all the template, stylesheet, and asset goodness to enable fast iteration.

+You can see all the options [here](https://github.com/atomify/atomify#development-server), but all the basics you'd expect like `port`, `path`, and `url` are supported.
+The server is built on top of [st](https://www.npmjs.org/package/st).

+## Conclusion

+As the web rapidly evolves towards standards like Web Components, there may well be a more formalized way to achieve true modularity in the future.
+However, I personally have no intention of waiting for standards bodies and browser makers to get us there.
+Why would I?
+Atomify is ready now.